Thursday 23 November | Hilton London Bankside

 - Back up your entry: take advantage of the option to include supporting information with your entry to help the judges understand the impact of your work

 Hopefully you'll find an answer to your question below.
-If not, please contact Colin Ennis on 020 3953 2672 or email Colin.Ennis@emap.com.
+If not, please contact Ben on 020 3953 2653 or email him at Ben.Davidson@emap.com.

 To view the criteria, create your account, or login with your email and password used to create your account if you have already done so.
 Select ‘Enter Now’ against the category you wish to view where the criteria will be displayed.
 If you wish to start your entry at this point any information you add will be autosaved and you can login to complete the rest of the entry at any time.